OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 Policy: https://www.linkedin.com/help/linkedin/answer/62924
 ```

-### humans.txt
+### Humans

 `humans.txt` is an initiative for knowing the people behind a website.
 It takes the form of a text file that contains information about the different people who have contributed to building the website.
 See [humanstxt](http://humanstxt.org/) for more info.
-This file often (though not always) contains information for carreer or job sites/paths.
+This file often (though not always) contains information for career or job sites/paths.

-#### humans.txt with wget

 The following example was retrieved from Google 2020 May 05: